Nabhya-Shah/Companion_V.3/HOW_TO_RUN_AND_TEST.md

-# How to Run and Test Companion AI# How to Run and Test Companion AI
+# seHow to Run and Test Companion AI# How to Run and Test Companion AI